 This soup is, hands-down, my favorite way to cheer up a house full of shivering snifflers.
 The pungent garlic and charred lemons are the perfect antidote to winter blues and the hearty Sonora wheat berries (which we pick up from the Tehachapi Grain Project at the Weiser Family Farms booth at our Wednesday farmers market) make this a hearty enough to serve as a main dish.
-Be sure to cook the spinach only just before serving!Print this recipe
+Be sure to cook the spinach only just before serving!Print Recipe Pin Recipe

 - Preheat your oven to 375F.
 Toss the cooked grains with 1 tsp salt, a little fresh pepper, the garlic cloves and half of the olive oil.

 - Look inside your chicken and make sure the giblets have been removed.
 Stuff the bird with the seasoned grains.

 - Coat the chicken with the remaining olive oil, then nest it inside a Dutch oven or medium roasting pan.
 Arrange the lemon wedges around the chicken.
 Cover the pot and bake for 50-60 minutes.